MeltwaterArchive/threaded-logstasher/README.md

   * ``level``: the threshold level for this handler (default=INFO)
   * ``threads``: the number of worker threads connecting to logstash daemon.
   * ``queue_size``: size of the queue used for buffering log messages.
+  * ``timeout``: floating point number specifying a timeout for sending remaining messages to logstash receiver when the handler is closed.
+Timeout is specified in seconds.

 ``LogstashFormatterExtra`` is a wrapper class above ``LogstashFormatterV1`` from [logstash_formatter](https://github.com/exoscale/python-logstash-formatter) library.